solutionexchange/TemplateDependenceChecker/README.md

 ## How to use

-In every project, the plugin will appear in the action menu of every content class.
+In every project the plugin was assigned, it will appear in the action menu of content classes.
 After clicking OK, the plugin reads the project variant assignment of the selected content class in every project that is connected to the corresponding content class folder.

+Optionally it also counts the number of active instances of the content class within the master project.

 This process can take some minutes.